-Here, Defendant makes no allegation that it has appropriated or beneficially used any, let alone all, of "the water that falls upon, flows through, or lies beneath land that it owns or has an interest in."
+Here, Defendant makes no allegation that he has appropriated or beneficially used any, let alone all, of "the water that falls upon, flows through, or lies beneath land that [he] owns or has an interest in."
 Therefore, Defendant has failed to state a claim under New Mexico law for a water right.
 In addition, Defendant's assertion of a water right that is not based on beneficial use is contrary to the law of the case.
 The law of the case doctrine holds that "when a court decides upon a rule of law, that decision should continue to govern the same issues in subsequent stages in the same case."
 United States v.
 Monsisvais, 946 F.2d 114, 115 (10th Cir.
 1991) (quoting Arizona v.
 California, 460 U.S. 605, 618 (1983)).
 In its previous Memorandum Opinion and Order in this case, this Court has already affirmed the well-established rule that water rights in New Mexico are determined by beneficial use.
-Defendant cannot prevail on a claim that it has acquired water rights without beneficial use.